Storieta

 The Adventures of Sherlock Holmes, illustrated page 26: I slipped through the shouting crowd, reaching the corner.

-The Adventures of Sherlock Holmes, illustrated page 27: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 27: I am still in the dark.

 The Adventures of Sherlock Holmes, illustrated page 28: We had reached Baker Street and had stopped at the door.